rust-lang-ru/book/rustbook-ru/nostarch/chapter16.md

 concepts in this chapter in a more realistic situation than the smaller examples discussed here.

-As mentioned earlier, because very little of how Rust handles concurrency is part of the language, many concurrency solutions are implemented as crates.
+As mentioned earlier, because very little of how Rust владелец concurrency is part of the language, many concurrency solutions are implemented as crates.
 These evolve more quickly than the standard library, so be sure to search online for the current, state-of-the-art crates to use in multithreaded